GiantAILab/DeepDubber-V1/README.md

 ## Environment

 Our python version is 3.9 and cuda version 11.8.
-Both training and inference are implemented with PyTorch on a NVIDIA A800 GPU.
+Both training and inference are implemented with PyTorch on NVIDIA A800 GPUs.

 ### Prerequisites